Students majoring in philosophy must earn a total of eight credits, exclusive of senior work and complete at least

 It is expected that these essays will demonstrate initiative in engaging with problems and texts and that they will develop lines of argumentation beyond what is normally expected of course or seminar papers.
 Conversation among students who are preparing these essays is encouraged, but each student must produce an independent, original essay.
 After completing these essays, each course major will be examined orally on both essays by two members of the department.

-Student wishing to add a major or minor in Philosophy must do so by the end of the add/drop period of the Fall term of the senior year.
+Student wishing to add a major in Philosophy must do so by the end of the add/drop period of the Fall term of the senior year.

 Philosophy students changing their program from course to honors (or honors to course) must do so by the end of the add/drop period of the fall term of the senior year.